AGSQ11/incubator-pagespeed-ngx/README.md

 Memory allocation: We use ngx_pcalloc to allocate memory for the ngx_table_elt_t structure (the cache control header).
 Set header values: We manually set the key and value fields for the Cache-Control header.

-+ Added the compatible PSOL achive directly into the project files.
++ Added the compatible PSOL archive directly into the project files.

 --